Andyinater/AutoGen_IterativeCoding/README.md

 The reviewer will then be presented with the Plan and the content of the most recent script, and is asked to evaluate the code and produce a list of criticisms/comments to be used to guide the next iteration.

-The Manager can also test the code if desired at this point and provide feeback.
+The Manager can also test the code if desired at this point and provide feeback to the reviewer to include in the comments.